-Port and Freight Infrastructure Program grants may be used for developmentphase activities and costs, including planning, feasibility analysis, revenue forecasting, alternatives analysis, data collection and analysis, environmental review and activities to support environmental review, preliminary engineering and design work, and other preconstruction activities, including the preparation of a data collection and post-construction analysis plan; and construction, reconstruction, rehabilitation, right-of-way support activities, acquisition of real property (including land relating to the project and improvements to that land), environmental mitigation (including projects to replace or rehabilitate culverts or reduce stormwater runoff for the purpose of improving habitat for aquatic species), construction contingencies, acquisition of equipment (unless otherwise noted in other sections of these guidelines), protection, and operational improvements directly relating to the project.
+Port and Freight Infrastructure Program grants may be used for developmentphase activities and costs, including planning, feasibility analysis and studies, community engagement, revenue forecasting, alternatives analysis, data collection and analysis, community and health impacts assessments, environmental review and activities to support environmental review, preliminary engineering and design work, and other preconstruction activities, including the preparation of a data collection and post-construction analysis plan; and construction, reconstruction, rehabilitation, right-of-way support activities, acquisition of real property (including land relating to the project and improvements to that land), environmental mitigation (including projects to replace or rehabilitate culverts or reduce stormwater runoff for the purpose of improving habitat for aquatic species), climate change adaptation, construction contingencies, acquisition of equipment (unless otherwise noted in other sections of these guidelines), protection, and operational improvements directly relating to the project.
 Public-private partnership assessments for projects in the development phase are also eligible costs.
+Project sponsors may propose additional preconstruction funding eligibilities that are eligible under other state and federal infrastructure programs (please cite the specific programs).

 While Port and Freight Infrastructure Program eligibility requirements provide CalSTA the flexibility to support the planning and development of innovative or transformative projects (i.e., advancing new or transformative ideas or methods) as well as pilot project demonstrations (i.e., an initial small-scale implementation that is used to prove the viability of a project idea), CalSTA seeks to prioritize funding for projects that result in near-term construction.
-Therefore, at least 75 percent of Port and Freight Infrastructure Program funding will be awarded to projects reasonably expected to begin construction within 24 months after funding is awarded, or with high certainty of construction completion by June 30, 2028.
+Therefore, at least 75 percent of Port and Freight Infrastructure Program funding will be awarded to projects reasonably expected to begin construction within 24 months after funding is awarded, or where construction will be completed by June 30, 2028.